 Receiving gownsFooted sleepersUndershirts and onesiesBlanket sleepersSweaters

-When you first bring your baby home, he will not have regular-looking stool.
+When you first arrive home, your baby will not have regular-looking stool.
 It will be thick and sticky and have a greenish-black color.
 If your baby is breastfed, the stool will be more liquid in consistency, seedy, and yellow.
 For formula-fed babies, expect soft, pasty, and yellowish-brown stool.
 Hard or dry stools may be due to your infant not getting enough fluid or losing too much fluid due to an illness.
 The frequency of bowel movements can vary greatly in infants.
-If your baby has many bowel movements or if you have any concerns, call your doctor.
+If your baby has many or infrequent bowel movements or if you have any concerns, call your doctor.

 Your baby will have 6-8 wet diapers per day.
 If your child looks to be in pain while urinating, let your doctor know, as this may be a sign of a